ban jelacic square - one day in zagreb itinerary cover

-2 Days In Zagreb Itinerary: Weekend In Zagreb (2023)
+2 Days In Zagreb Itinerary: Weekend In Zagreb (2024)

 Are you visiting Croatia and want to know how to spend 2 days in Zagreb?
 You came to the right place!

-Most people skip Zagreb when travelling to Croatia, as Croatia is best known for its coast.
-That makes Zagreb one of the most underrated European capitals!
+Most people skip Zagreb when traveling to Croatia, as the country is best known for its coastline.

-Keep reading to discover what to see in Zagreb in 2 days!
+Let’s figure out what to see in Zagreb in 2 days!

 Disclaimer: Some of the links in this post are affiliate links, and I may earn a commission if you make a purchase using my link, at no extra cost to you.
 I hope you find the information here useful!

-Firstly, how many days do you need in Zagreb?
+So, how many days do you need in Zagreb?

 Zagreb is the Croatian capital and the biggest city in the country.
 Yet, you can visit all the main sights in Zagreb in 2 days.